tubban1/eduNest/doc/AI_KNOWLEDGE.md

 2. Technical Constraints
 - The project must be fully runnable in a browser-based sandbox that uses three code panes: HTML, CSS, JavaScript.
+- Ensure the CSS and JS fields are fully populated with working, complete, and runnable code.
+The HTML field must not include any <style> or <script> tags.
+External links must be declared in the external_links field.
 - Use Vue 3 with <script setup> syntax via production CDN: https://unpkg.com/vue@3/dist/vue.global.prod.js
 - Use Tone.js v14.8.49 when audio feedback, sound effects, or music would enhance the learning experience*: https://cdnjs.cloudflare.com/ajax/libs/tone/14.8.49/Tone.min.js
-- Use Web Speech API when appropriate to enhance comprehension through voice narration or speech recognition (e.g., pronunciation, instructions, responses)*.
+- Use Web Speech API when appropriate to enhance comprehension through voice narration or speech recognition (e.g., pronunciation, instructions, responses).
 - All additional dependencies must be loaded via production-ready CDN (e.g., unpkg, cdnjs).
 - Avoid any build tools or .vue files.
 Everything must work in plain HTML/CSS/JS, and run directly in environments like sandbox editors or iframes.